xepexted/shuffle_theory/README.md

 ​Split into Side A ([1, 27, 2, ...,]) and Side B ([28, 3, ..., 52])
 <img width="610" alt="Screenshot 2025-03-23 at 8 58 24 PM" src="https://github.com/user-attachments/assets/67ca2217-8b62-41d9-9a83-fc384c8bc917" />
 Visual representation up to 8

+DISCLAIMER: I DID NOT MAKE THE WEBSITE, I HAD GROK 3 HELP WITH THE CREATION OF THE SITE